 - To dry ironweed leaves to make tea outdoors using the power of the sun, place them on top of a cooling rack with either aluminum foil beneath of a baking rack – or both.
 Place a piece of screen or hardware cloth (rabbit hutch wire) on top of the leaves.
 Put a stone or brick piece heavy enough to prevent the makeshift solar dehydrator from blowing or tipping over, on top.
 Depending upon the temperature and humidity, expect it to take about 8 to 10 hours to dry the freshly picked ironweed leaves.

 Japanese beetles are about the only garden pests that are attracted to hardy ironweed plants.
 Be on the lookout for these metallic beetles throughout the growing process.

 I sprinkle flour or diatomaceous earth onto the leaves of the plant to kill the beetles.
-Once they consume either substance, it causes them to dehydrate and die.
+Once they consume either of these, it causes them to dehydrate and die.